medialab/minet/docs/cli.md

   -l LIMIT, --limit LIMIT                         Maximum number of posts to retrieve.
 Will fetch every post by default.
   --not-in-title                                  Whether to search terms in account titles also.
   --offset OFFSET                                 Count offset.
-  -o OUTPUT, --output OUTPUT                      Path to the output file.
-By default, the results will be printed to stdout.
   -p PLATFORMS, --platforms PLATFORMS             The platforms from which to retrieve links (facebook, instagram, or reddit).
 This value can be comma-separated.
   --search-field {account_name_only,image_text_only,include_query_strings,text_fields_and_image_text,text_fields_only}
                                                   In what to search the query.
 Defaults to `text_fields_and_image_text`.